 - I. What is journalism?
-Overview of the historical development of the profession and its place and importance in the society.

-- 2. The basic characteristics of the contemporary journalism.

-- 3. Journalism: from a skill to scientific research.

-- 4. The place of journalism in the studies of other sciences linguistics, sociology, psychology, political science, law, history, economics.

-- 5. Basic concepts in journalism.

-- 6. Journalistic principles.

-- 7. Forms of journalistic expression development through the history of journalism, types, creative features.

-- 8. Preliminary exam 1.

-- 9. Journalistic techniques and technologies.

-- 10. Journalists and their training.

-- 11. Media organization.

-- 12. New media.

-- 13. Special kinds of journalism.

-- 14. Normative acts of journalism.

-- 15. Journalistic associations.
-Preliminary exam 2.
+Overview of the historical development of the profession and its place and importance in the society. - 2.
+The basic characteristics of the contemporary journalism. - 3.
+Journalism: from a skill to scientific research. - 4.
+The place of journalism in the studies of other sciences linguistics, sociology, psychology, political science, law, history, economics. - 5.
+Basic concepts in journalism. - 6.
+Journalistic principles. - 7.
+Forms of journalistic expression development through the history of journalism, types, creative features. - 8.
+Journalistic techniques and technologies. - 9.
+Journalists and their training. - 10.
+Media organization. - 11.
+Traditional media print press, radio and TV broadcasting - 12.
+New media and journalism - 13.
+Journalistic ethics and deonthology - 14.
+Journalistic associations.
+Normative acts of journalism. - 15.
+Comteporary state and problems of journalism in Croatia